FREE SHIPPING on orders over $75 International: over $250

 What are the most important physical features to look for?
 What about the lid's airtightness, the pour's speed, the water jet's clarity, etc?

 The airtightness of the lid of the teapot should be good.
 The water jet should be fast.
-The lid of the teapot should be sitting tight enough but not too tight because it is not a mechanical product.
+The lid of the teapot should be sitting tight enough, but not too tight, because it is not a mechanical product.
 There should be a little space between the lid and the teapot.
-If the lid of this teapot is too tight or there is even a leaf particle stuck to the lid, I can't close it.
+If the lid of this teapot is too tight or even has a leaf particle stuck to it, I can't close it.
 It should be a tiny bit loose.

 Second, the water jet should be quick.
 It doesn't need to be super fast, but it needs to be fast enough, especially when talking about larger teapots.